Tips for Muck Spreader Maintenance

 5. Better sealing available for ECE muck spreader auger gear boxes.

-There is a tendency for muck to fall through the hole in the auger deck and thence through the seal and into the gear box, see the photos below.
+There is a tendency for muck to fall through the hole in the auger deck and thence through the seal and into the gearbox, see the photos below.
 There is now a seal available which attaches to the bottom of the auger drive dog which is a big improvement but still not perfect.
 The later dogs have a shoulder on the bottom for the seal to attach to.
 It's not difficult to reproduce this shoulder if you have a lathe, just weld a suitable size washer to the bottom of the dog and then turn to size.
 We can advise 01609 773607.
 With or without these seals it is very important to check the gear box oil level and colour frequently and top up or change as required.
 Make sure these dogs are well greased during assembly and have a good o ring in place, the o ring can be seen in the first pic.
+Scroll down for another way to reduce the muck in gearbox problem.

 We accept no responsibility for any problems you may incur by following this advice.